mheap/nexmo-developer/_use_cases/en/retrieve-conversation-details.md

 You can retrieve the details of a Conversation object for a voice call using the Conversation API.

 While this tutorial looks specifically at retrieving the details of a voice call, there are many other possible use cases with other capabilities, such as a video call or a text chat session.
-The purpose of this tutorial is to provide insight into the structure of a Conversation, as the Conversation is an important object that underlies much of the Nexmo technology.
+The purpose of this tutorial is to provide insight into the structure of a Conversation, as the Conversation is an important object that underlies much of the Vonage technology.
 It is a fundamental data structure for communication activities, as all communication takes place through a Conversation.

 The setup you will have in this tutorial is illustrated in the following diagram: